HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/README_visualization.md

 Furthermore, this project contains an assortment of (vaguely) related software,
 namely:

-- a Python class for communicating with an MHA instance
+- a Python class for communicating with an openMHA instance
 - an HTML5 based visualisation of the localisation